lightly-ai/lightly/docs/source/getting_started/main_concepts.rst

 * **Collate Function**
    The collate function aggregates the views of multiple images into a single batch.
-   Lightly provides a default :py:class:`~lightly.data.multi_view_collate.MultiViewCollate` function that can be used with any transform.
+   You can use the default collate function.
+Lightly also provides a
+   :py:class:`~lightly.data.multi_view_collate.MultiViewCollate`

 * **Dataloader**
    For the dataloader you can simply use a `PyTorch dataloader <https://pytorch.org/docs/stable/data.html#torch.utils.data.DataLoader>`_.